transparency-dev/trillian-tessera/storage/aws/README.md

 ### Alternatives considered

-Other transactional storage systems are available on GCP, e.g. Redshift, RDS or DynamoDB.
+Other transactional storage systems are available on AWS, e.g. Redshift, RDS or DynamoDB.
 Experiments were run using Aurora (MySQL, Serverless v2), RDS (MySQL), and DynamoDB.